kevinsal03/CS-Halloween-Event/Readme.md

 A custom plugin for ClubSurvival<ClubNetwork.us.to:25565>'s Halloween event to do some cool things.

 Current features:
-* Makes sends Title on login
+* Maybe sends Title on login

 TODO:
 * Random blindness effect